therese-gordon/running-journal/README.md

 TODO

-Add a new favorite route
+-Add a new favorite route

-Record a run
+-Record a run

-View list of saved routes
+-View list of saved routes

-View record of completed runs
+-View record of completed runs